 The approach is flawed on a practical level as well.
-Essentially, the CFTC is adding an entire layer of another set of capital and reporting requirements that EU nonbank SDs will have to abide by in addition to the EU laws and rules.
-At best, this will exacerbate complexity, as the CFTC will have to monitor compliance with all of the conditions, including reviewing the financial reports of the EU nonbank SDs and tracking developments in the EU regulatory regime more generally.
+Essentially, the CFTC is adding an entire layer of another set of capital and reporting requirements that PRA-designated UK nonbank SDs will have to abide by in addition to the UK PRA laws and rules.
+At best, this will exacerbate complexity, as the CFTC will have to monitor compliance with all of the conditions, including reviewing the financial reports of the PRA-designated UK nonbank SDs and tracking developments in the UK PRA regulatory regime more generally.

-This in turn raises the concern that the CFTC may in the future be inclined to drop or dilute some of the requirements rather than rescind the grant of substituted compliance if the CFTC and the EU are met with resistance from firms in the EU facing the associated compliance costs and burdens.
-For this reason, as well, the CFTC should simply deny the petition for a comparability order and apply the full array of U.S. requirements to EU nonbank SDs.
-The burden would then fall on the EU, as it should, to raise its standards governing nonbank SDs activities, so that the requirements and outcomes under its regime are truly comparable to those produced under U.S. law.
+Even if the CFTC somehow finds the time, resources, and will to do all of this, it nonetheless in turn raises the concern that the CFTC may in the future be inclined to drop or dilute some of the requirements rather than rescind the grant of substituted compliance if the CFTC and the UK PRA are met with resistance from firms in the UK and face the inevitable claims of undue compliance costs and burdens.
+For this reason, as well, the CFTC should simply deny the petition for a comparability order and apply the full array of U.S. requirements to PRA-designated UK nonbank SDs.
+The burden would then fall on the UK PRA, as it should, to raise its standards governing nonbank SDs activities, so that the requirements and outcomes under its regime are in fact comparable to those produced under U.S. law.